p2p-org/dwh/README.md

 }
 ```

-#Example of GraphQL query with gte operator
+Example of a GraphQL query with *gte* operator:

 Query: